paulwexler/opinions/on_coding/README.md

 to apply Polya’s method to application programming.
 It is also a distillation of my 45 years of experience writing and debugging applications.
-My intention is to provide a generalist, step-by-step approach for implementing resilient solutions to problems.
+My intention is to provide a generalist, step-by-step, yet recursive approach for implementing resilient solutions to problems.
 I have provided examples in Python to illustrate key concepts.